awsdocs/aws-parallelcluster-user-guide/doc_source/DirectoryService-v3.md

 `PasswordSecretArn` \(**Required**, `String`\)
 The Amazon Resource Name \(ARN\) of the AWS Secrets Manager secret that contains the `DomainReadOnlyUser` plaintext password\.
 The content of the secret corresponds to SSSD\-LDAP parameter that's called `ldap_default_authtok`\.
 The LDAP client uses the password to authenticate to the AD domain as a `DomainReadOnlyUser` when requesting identity information\.
-If the user has the permission to `[DescribeSecret](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DescribeSecret.html)`, `PasswordSecretArn` is validated\. `PasswordSecretArn` is valid if the specified secret exists\.
+If the user has the permission to [https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DescribeSecret.html](https://docs.aws.amazon.com/secretsmanager/latest/apireference/API_DescribeSecret.html), `PasswordSecretArn` is validated\. `PasswordSecretArn` is valid if the specified secret exists\.
 If the user IAM policy doesn't include `DescribeSecret`, `PasswordSecretArn` isn't validated and a warning message is displayed\.
 For more information, see [Base user policy required to invoke AWS ParallelCluster features](iam-roles-in-parallelcluster-v3.md#iam-roles-in-parallelcluster-v3-base-user-policy)\.
 When the value of the secret changes, the cluster *isn't* automatically updated\.
-To update the cluster for the new secret value, you must stop the compute fleet with the ``pcluster update-compute-fleet`` command and then run the following command from within the head node\.
+To update the cluster for the new secret value, you must stop the compute fleet with the [`pcluster update-compute-fleet`](pcluster.update-compute-fleet-v3.md) command and then run the following command from within the head node\.

 ```
 $ sudo ./opt/parallelcluster/scripts/directory_service/update_directory_service_password.sh